Standard Exception Codes 8810

 Please note that each of these codes has many subheadings.
 The Classification Code 8810 has pages and pages of explanation on the code.
 Is there an overall guide to what jobs fit all of these codes?
 The NCCI has the Scopes Manual which is supposed to be used by all insurance personnel that rate or audit companies’ Workers Comp payrolls and premiums.

 One caveat to the Standard Exception Codes is that premium auditors are trained in and are very adept at analyzing the above Class Codes.
-We often see in our audits for employers where the auditor has changed the Class Codes from the Standard Exception Codes to other codes.
+We often see in our audits for employers where the auditor has moved the payroll amounts from the Standard Exception Codes to other codes.